nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1.User requests to undo previous operations. <br>
+1. User requests to undo previous operations. <br>
-2.Task manager performs the request. <br>
+2. Task manager performs the request. <br>
 Use case ends. <br>

 **Extensions**
 2a.
 There are no previous operations. <br>

-> 2a1.Task manager shows a warning message. <br>
+> 2a1.
+Task manager shows a warning message. <br>
   Use case ends. <br>